pre-vert/Borrowable-limit-order-book/SPEC.md

-# Borrowable Limit Order Book - SPEC
+# :book: Borrowable Limit Order Book - SPEC

-## Actors
+## :family: Actors

 - Makers: only place orders, receive interest
 - Makers/borrowers: place orders and borrow from other-side orders (borrowers for short), pay interest
 - Takers: take orders on the book and exchange at limit price
 - Keepers: liquidate borderline positions due to growing interest rate

+## :card_index: Orders: type and status

+- Limit buy order (or bid): order to buy the base token (e.g., ETH) at a price lower than current price in exchange of quote tokens (e.g., USDC)
+- Limit sell order (or ask): order to sell the base token at a price higher than current price in exchange of quote tokens
+- Collateral order: limit order which assets (quote token for a buy order, base token for a sell order) serve as collateral for a borrowing position on the other side of the book (example: borrow ETH from a sell order by depositing USDC in a buy order)
+- Borrowable order: order which assets can be borrowed
+- Unborrowable order: order which asset cannot be borowed, either because the maker made it unborrowable or because the maker is a borrower

-## :closed_book: Rules
+## :scroll: Rules

-- Taking an order liquidates all positions which borrow from it
+1. Taking an order liquidates all positions which borrow from it
-- Cancelling an order cannot liquidate positions, only relocate them on the order book
+2. Removing an order cannot liquidate positions, only relocate them on the order book
+3. If not enough assets can be relocated, removing is partial
+4. Users cannot borrow assets from collateral orders (see definition supra)
+5. Users whose assets are borrowed cannot borrow
+6. A borrower cannot have his collateral orders borrowed
-- Taking an order which assets serve as collateral for a borrowing position elsewhere in the book has the effect of closing the borrowing position (see Potential issue 3. in [ISSUES.md](ISSUES.md#3))
+7. Taking a collateral order has the effect of closing the maker's borrowing positions (see Potential issue 3. in [ISSUES.md](ISSUES.md#3))
-- Orders cannot be taken at a loss.
+8. Orders cannot be taken at a loss.
 A price oracle is pulled before any taking to check the condition (see Potential issue 2. in [ISSUES.md](ISSUES.md))

+Notes regarding 4. and 5.
+Users have to choose between being a lender or a borrower.
+They can be lender in one side of the book and borrower in the other side though.
+In a future version, they could still borrow based on the part of their assets wwhich are not borrowed.

-## Core functions
+## :hammer: Core functions

 ```solidity
 placeOrder(